promotedai/promoted-ts-client/README.md

 When calling `deliver` with `onlyLog=true` and shadow traffic turned on, we also expect an unpaged list of insertions, since in this case we are simulating delivery.

-When you want to send a different server-side page of Request Insertions, you'll want to set `insertionStart`.
+When you want to send a different server-side page of Request Insertions, you'll want to set `retrievalInsertionOffset`.

-### `insertionStart`
+### `retrievalInsertionOffset`

 Clients can send a subset of all request insertions to Promoted on `request.insertion`.
-The `insertionStart` specifies the start index of the array `request.insertion` in the list of all request insertions.
+The `retrievalInsertionOffset` specifies the start index of the array `request.insertion` in the list of all request insertions.

 `request.paging.offset` should be set to the zero-based position in all request insertions (not the relative position in `request.insertion`s).

 Examples:
-1. If there are 10 items and all 10 items are in `request.insertion`, then insertionStart=0.
+1. If there are 10 items and all 10 items are in `request.insertion`, then `retrievalInsertionOffset=0`.
-2. If there are 10,000 items and the first 500 items are on `request.insertion`, then insertionStart=0.
+2. If there are 10,000 items and the first 500 items are on `request.insertion`, then `retrievalInsertionOffset=0`.
-3. If there are 10,000 items and we want to send items [500,1000) on `request.insertion`, then insertionStart=500.
+3. If there are 10,000 items and we want to send items [500,1000) on `request.insertion`, then `retrievalInsertionOffset=500`.
-4. If there are 10,000 items and we want to send the last page [9500,10000) on `request.insertion`, then insertionStart=9500.
+4. If there are 10,000 items and we want to send the last page [9500,10000) on `request.insertion`, then `retrievalInsertionOffset=9500`.

 This field is required because an incorrect value could result in a bad bug.
-If you only send the first X request insertions, then insertionStart=0.
+If you only send the first X request insertions, then `retrievalInsertionOffset=0`.

-If you are only sending the first X insertions to Promoted, you can set insertionStart=0.
+If you are only sending the first X insertions to Promoted, you can set `retrievalInsertionOffset=0`.

-For now, Promoted requires that `insertionStart <= paging.offset`.
+For now, Promoted requires that `retrievalInsertionOffset <= paging.offset`.
 This will reduce the chance of errors and allow the SDK to fallback to

 Promoted recommends that the block size is a multiple of the page size.
 This reduces the chance of page size issues.